Anerti/OVERTHEWIRE/bandit.md

+*notice: The author admits that the reader has read all the explanations from the previous levels in order to understand the explanations provided at level X.*

 # Level 0 ---> Level 1

 The password of the next level can be found in the `/home/$USER` once logged on the remote server.